 4. Cambria County War Memorial Arena - Slap Shot

-Diehard fans of the 1977 hockey film “Slap Shot” can visit and watch games in the featured setting for the fictional Charleston Chiefs’ big game at the Cambria County War Memorial Arena in Johnstown.
+Diehard fans of the 1977 hockey film “Slap Shot” can visit the 1st Summit Arena at Cambria War Memorial in Johnstown, the featured setting for the fictional Charleston Chiefs’ big game at the .
 The team featured in the film was based on Pennsylvania’s Johnstown Jets of the North American Hockey League.
-Some of the Jets’ current players even featured in the cast as the film’s famous Hanson Brothers.
+Some of the Jets’ current players were even featured in the cast as the film’s famous Hanson Brothers.
 Today, the arena is home to the junior team the Johnstown Tomahawks — stop by and catch a game!

 5. Fort Pitt Tunnel & Bridge - The Perks of Being a Wallflower

 Pittsburgh is known for its tunnels and bridges, but the Fort Pitt Tunnel got its time in the spotlight in the 2012 flick, “The Perks of Being a Wallflower.”
 Directed and based off the book written by Pittsburgh native Steven Chbosky, the film features a scene where Sam (Emma Watson) rides in the back of a pickup truck with her arms spread wide through the tunnel onto the Fort Pitt Bridge.

 6. St. Paul’s Episcopal Church and Mansions on Fifth - The Fault in Our Stars